twz123/k0s/hack/ostests/README.md

 * Test it: Be sure to have the requisites ready, as described at the top of this README, then do `TF_VAR_os=<the-os-id> terraform apply`.
 When done, don't forget to clean up: `TF_VAR_os=<the-os-id> terraform destroy`.
-* Update the GitHub workflow `ostests.yaml` with the new OS ID.
+* Update the [nightly trigger] and [matrix workflow] with the new OS ID.

 ## TODO

 * Figure out the best/canonical way to change host names of the AWS instances

+[nightly trigger]: ../../.github/workflows/ostests-nightly.yaml
+[matrix workflow]: ../../.github/workflows/ostests-matrix.yaml